Manual grinders have always been kind of slow compared to their electrical counterparts.

-I got the Jx and the Jx Pro when they were released back in 2019, and was very impressed.
+I got the Jx and the Jx Pro when they were released back in 2019.
+Back then nobody really knew about 1Zpresso.

 For international orders, visit this page 🌍